konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB_VISUAL_SETUP.md

 - Chord tone names should use chord-aware spelling (e.g., Cm in G Ionian should show C–Eb–G, not C–D#–G)

 **7th chords not displaying 4 notes:**

 - Verify `noteUpperMiddleText` field is assigned in prefab
 - Check that `SetChord()` method is being called (not legacy `SetTexts()`)
 - Enable debug logs to see note count in console
 - Verify chord parsing is recognizing 7th extension correctly

+## Troubleshooting Melody Piano Roll

+**Piano roll not displaying:**

+- Verify `melodyPianoRoll` field is assigned in ChordLabController Inspector
+- Check Console for errors during playback
+- Ensure MelodyPianoRoll component has all required references assigned:
+  - `pitchBackgroundContainer` must be assigned
+  - `columnsContainer` must be assigned
+  - `columnPrefab` must be assigned
+- Verify melody input is not empty and melody events are being generated

+**Pitch background rows not appearing:**

+- Verify `pitchBackgroundContainer` is assigned and is a child of Viewport
+- Check that `PitchBackgroundContainer` appears BEFORE `Content` in Hierarchy (so columns draw on top)
+- Verify `PitchBackgroundContainer` RectTransform is set to Stretch-Stretch (fills viewport)
+- Ensure `lowestMidi` and `highestMidi` are set to valid values (e.g., 60-91)

+**Note bars not appearing or positioned incorrectly:**

+- Verify `columnPrefab` has `MelodyPianoRollColumn` component
+- Check that `noteBarRect` and `noteBarImage` are assigned in prefab
+- Ensure note bars are positioned within valid pitch range
+- Verify note bar RectTransform is set up correctly (anchors should be adjusted at runtime)

+**Columns compressing instead of scrolling:**

+- Verify `Content` GameObject has `ContentSizeFitter` component
+- Set `ContentSizeFitter.Horizontal Fit` to `Preferred Size`
+- Ensure `columnPrefab` has `LayoutElement` with `Preferred Width` set (e.g., 30-40 pixels)
+- Check that `HorizontalLayoutGroup` on Content has `Child Controls Size: Width` checked

+**Highlighting not synchronized with VoicingViewer:**

+- Verify both `melodyPianoRoll` and `voicingViewer` are assigned in ChordLabController
+- Check that `SetHighlightedStep()` is being called for both during playback
+- Ensure step indices match (both use 0-based quarter-note steps)

+**Scroll synchronization not working:**

+- Verify `pianoRollScrollRect` and `voicingScrollRect` are assigned in MelodyPianoRoll Inspector
+- Check that scroll synchronization callback is wired up (if using this feature)

 ## Code Reference

+- `MelodyPianoRoll.cs` - Script for piano roll display
+  - `RenderFromEvents()` - Renders piano roll from timeline melody events
+  - `SetHighlightedStep()` - Sets highlighted step (synchronized with VoicingViewer)
+  - `Clear()` - Clears piano roll display
+  - `RebuildPitchBackground()` - Procedurally generates pitch background rows
+  - `RebuildColumns()` - Creates column instances for each timeline step
+- `MelodyPianoRollColumn.cs` - Script for individual column
+  - `Initialize()` - Initializes column with pitch range and colors
+  - `SetNote()` - Sets note for column and positions note bar
+  - `SetHighlighted()` - Sets highlight state
+  - Timeline grouping support for alternating background colors
+- `MelodyPianoRoll.cs` - Script for piano roll display
+  - `RenderFromEvents()` - Renders piano roll from timeline melody events
+  - `SetHighlightedStep()` - Sets highlighted step (synchronized with VoicingViewer)
+  - `Clear()` - Clears piano roll display
+  - `RebuildPitchBackground()` - Procedurally generates pitch background rows
+  - `RebuildColumns()` - Creates column instances for each timeline step
+- `MelodyPianoRollColumn.cs` - Script for individual column
+  - `Initialize()` - Initializes column with pitch range and colors
+  - `SetNote()` - Sets note for column and positions note bar
+  - `SetHighlighted()` - Sets highlight state
+  - Timeline grouping support for alternating background colors
 - `ChordColumnView.cs` - Script for individual chord column
   - `SetChord()` - Main method (accepts note list, handles 3-4 notes, diatonic status, analysis info)
+  - `SetVizState()` - Sets visual state (Hidden / Visible / Highlighted) with alpha and tint control
+    - Applies tinting to all child visuals automatically (background, note tiles, text)
+    - Uses CanvasGroup for alpha control (preserves layout spacing)
+    - Caches child visuals automatically (no manual assignment needed)
+  - `CacheChildVisuals()` - Private method that discovers and caches all child visuals for tinting
   - `SetTexts()` - Legacy method (obsolete, kept for compatibility)
+  - `ColumnVizState` enum - Visual state enumeration (Hidden, Visible, Highlighted)
 - `VoicingViewer.cs` - Script for SATB voicing display
   - `ShowVoicing()` - Appends voiced chord notes to accumulating sequence
     - Uses canonical chord spelling via `TheorySpelling` lookup table